vicky199/MaterialSelect/README.md

 This Component is created for Select Box with autocomplete in React native for android and IOS.
 * You can Add Icon to your SelectBox.
 * This component has autocomplete with search Box.
+## Requirement
+ * You need to have already installed and configured react-native-vector-icon.

 ## Installation

 If using yarn: